lammps/lammps/doc/src/Howto_lammps_gui.rst

-By selecting the ``Create Image`` entry in the ``Run`` menu, or by hitting the `Ctrl-I` (`Command-I` on macOS) keyboard shortcut, or by clicking on the "palette" button in the status bar of the *Editor* window, LAMMPS-GUI will send a custom :doc:`write_dump image
-<dump_image>` command to LAMMPS and read the resulting snapshot image
-with the current state of the system into an image viewer window.
-This functionality is *not* available *during* an ongoing run since it is sending commands to LAMMPS.
-When LAMMPS is not yet initialized, LAMMPS-GUI will try to identify the line with the first run or minimize command and execute all commands up to that line from the input buffer and then add a "run 0" command.
-This will initialize the system so an image of the initial state of the system can be rendered.
-If there was an error, the snapshot image viewer will not appear.
+By selecting the ``Create Image`` entry in the ``Run`` menu, or by hitting the `Ctrl-I` (`Command-I` on macOS) keyboard shortcut, or by clicking on the "palette" button in the status bar of the *Editor* window, LAMMPS-GUI sends a custom :doc:`write_dump image <dump_image>` command to LAMMPS and reads back the resulting snapshot image with the current state of the system into an image viewer.
+This functionality is *not* available *during* an ongoing run.
+In case LAMMPS is not yet initialized, LAMMPS-GUI tries to identify the line with the first run or minimize command and execute all commands from the input buffer up to that line, and then executes a "run 0" command.
+This initializes the system so an image of the initial state of the system can be rendered.

-.. versionadded: 1.6

-   Assignment of atom diameters from Lennard-Jones *sigma* values
+If there was an error in that process, the snapshot image viewer does not appear.

-When possible, LAMMPS-GUI will try to detect which elements the atoms correspond to (via their mass) and then colorize them in the image and set their atom diameters accordingly.
-If this is not possible, for instance when using reduced (= 'lj') :doc:`units <units>`, then LAMMPS-GUI will check the current pair style and if it is a Lennard-Jones potential from which it will extract the *sigma* parameter for each atom type and assign atom diamaters from those numbers.
+When possible, LAMMPS-GUI tries to detect which elements the atoms correspond to (via their mass) and then colorize them in the image and set their atom diameters accordingly.
+If this is not possible, for instance when using reduced (= 'lj') :doc:`units <units>`, then LAMMPS-GUI will check the current pair style and if it is a Lennard-Jones type potential, it will extract the *sigma* parameter for each atom type and assign atom diameters from those numbers.

-Otherwise the default predefined sequence of colors is assigned to the different atom types and the diameters are all the same.
+Otherwise the default sequence of colors of the :doc:`dump image
+<dump_image>` command is assigned to the different atom types and the
+diameters are all the same.

 .. image:: JPG/lammps-gui-image.png
    :align: center